 Parsley and its origin date back to the 3rd Century B.C.
 Since then it is found growing in gardens, in the wild, in hydroponics and AeroGardens.
 There are two types of Parsley, the flat or curly leaf.
 Its nutritional value makes it one of the best culinary and medicinal herbs.
 Parsley is found mentioned in tales of myths and legends about Romans and Greeks.

-When Parsley is consumed in average amounts is can be safe from side effects.
+Parsley from the wild to the gardens when consumed in average amounts is can be safe from side effects.
 It’s interesting to note that Parsley is also connected to magical powers and used in several ways.
 Preserving and storing Parsley, not a problem!

 Parsley herb is a biennial, also known as the rock parsley and garden parsley.
 Curly Parsley forms a rosette-shaped leaf and has a tap root that stores food over the winter period.
 It grows a flowering stem in its second year the leaves are much sparser, and it produces umbels with yellow to greenish-yellow flowers.